Living with a roommate

 - Talk about expectations.

-If things aren’t going well, there a lot of things we can do to help.
-Talk with your resident assistant on the floor or the hall director.
+If things are not going well, there a lot of things we can do to help.
+Talk with student or professional staff in your residence hall or apartment.
 They can be a great sounding board and as well as offer advice.
 We can also assist with roommate agreements, a formal mediation, or, if things really are not working, work with you to find a new room.

 These tools can help with topics to talk about for setting up expectations for living together.